foundriesio/docs/source/tutorials/ibm.rst

       docker log

-As you can see, IBM IoT app is waiting to config files to connect and start sending data to the cloud.
+As you can see, IBM IoT app is waiting for  config files to connect and start sending data to the cloud.

 Config files
 ------------

-We need to send a files configuration to the device.
+We need to send a file configuration to the device.
 Create a file  with some variables needed on the application.

 Create a file "ibm.config" and copy the "Organization ID", "Device Type", "Device ID" and the "Authentication Token" to the  variables::